Kosmorro/logos/README.md

 # Kosmorro logos

-This repository contains the official logos of [Kosmorro](http://kosmorro.space), in two formats, two variations and three color themes.
+This repository contains the official logos of [Kosmorro](http://kosmorro.space), in two formats, two variations and two color themes.

 Kosmorro's logo is composed of the "Kosmorro" name in lower case, the last "o" being stylized in a representation of a quasi-total solar eclipse.